Columbian press: Decoration

-The side-columns of the press are decorated with a Caduceus, the symbol of Hermes the messenger of the gods in Greek mythology.
+The side columns of the press are decorated with a Caduceus, the symbol of Hermes the messenger of the gods in Greek mythology.
 This alludes to the role of the printing press in the dissemination of knowledge.
-A secondary counterweight carries a figure of a woman in flowing robes with an anchor, this was an emblem known as the "Hope and Anchor".
+The symbol was a printer's mark for a number of early printers.
+There is a secondary counterweight that carries a figure of a woman in flowing robes with an anchor, this was an emblem known as the "Hope and Anchor".

 The serpent-like creatures on the press' levers are intended to be depictions of dolphins.
 They may represent wisdom or knowledge.
 Also, the dolphin was the mark of the famous early book printer, the Aldine Press.
 The large main lever also carries a cartouche of flowers and fruit around an engraved, brass maker's plate.
 The legs of the press rest on claw-and-ball feet.

 These decorative elements were altered by some manufacturers.
 For example, some presses sold in France had the eagle replaced with a globe or a lion as the eagle was a contentious political symbol in the post-Napoleonic era.
+Some presses replaced the Hope and Anchor symbol with a figure of Britannia.